datalab-dev/ucd_library_libguide_chatbot/README.md

 This repository contains code for a project to develop a RAG/LLM system using UC Davis Library Lib Guides as the retreival set for queries based on Ollama.
 The goal of the project is to create an "Ask a Librarian" chatbot that receives queries (prompts) from users and returns a text response based on a model finetuned with the UC Davis Library LibGuides and then, after the text response, includes a links to the most relevant LibGuide webpages based on a RAG system based on cosign similarity of the vector space of the prompt with the vector space of all of the LibGuides.

 ## Why:
+Acknowledging the presence of artificial intelligence in research and academia, our LibBot project aims to transform the pre-existing corpus of UC Davis library guides into a virtual librarian chatbot experience.
+The LibBot will assist students in research by routing users to the most relevant guides from the library’s vast array of resources.

 Links: